WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 Valid player types are: Alive, Dead, Ghost, Substitute, Spectator Instead of a player type list, `*None*` or `*All*` may be used.
-Spectator defaults to view permissions on all channels and must only be added as Member for read permissions.

 ## Attributes